canonical/praecepta/test/test017.rst

 Some test
 =========

-This test is expected to prodice two failures for this rule.
+This test is expected to produce two failures for this rule.

 Quick code-block
 ----------------